 - Keep paper towels, curtains, clothing and electric cords away from range burners.

-- Keep burners and range tops clean to prevent fire hazards.
+- Keep burners and range tops clean and free of grease to prevent fire hazards.

 - If a flame on a burner goes out, shut it off, wait, then re-light.

 - Keep burners off when not in use.